STUDENT FAQ

 Student Records

-A: To request a copy of your transcripts, please visit your Web Portal account at https://sunspot.sdsu.edu/.
-If you have questions or need assistance requesting your transcripts, please contact transcripts@sdsu.edu.
-The fee for official transcripts is $10 per transcript.
-Please, be aware that additional mailing fees will be applied.
+To request a copy of your transcripts, please visit your MySDSU.
+If you have questions or need assistance requesting your transcripts, please contact [email protected].

 No. Transcripts can only be issued in English language.
 Georgian version can be obtained at your partner university.